aseefahmed/wordpress-container/README.md

     - Rout Tables

 * Application needs to be accessed via the Load Balancer's DNS name.
 Direct access to the EC2 instance will not be possible.
+* Wordpress application is dockerized based on the source code

 # Proposed Improvements